-Mr. Dybwad schedules an all-day Appellate Practice Seminar in the Spring of each year.
+The Federal Public Defender for the Central District of California plans an all-day Appellate Practice Seminar in the Spring of each year.
 This seminar is mandatory for Panel members, and open to other CJA attorneys.
 MCLE credit is available.
 Unexcused failures to attend the annual training will result in the suspension of appointments until the Panel member attends the next annual training.
-Requests to be excused from the training must be based on unavoidable conflicts, and must be communicated to Mr. Dybwad as soon as possible.
+Requests to be excused from the training must be based on unavoidable conflicts, and must be communicated to Ms. Farrand as soon as possible.